Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 ---

-# 0. Define The Situation First
+# 1. Define the Situation First

 I do not start with the introduction.